Asthma Trigger Factors Children’s Asthma Service Information Leaflet

 Weather

-Changes in temperature, cold, windy or damp days or poor air quality on dry, still days can affect asthma.
+Weather changes like cold, windy, damp days or poor air quality can affect asthma.
 Be prepared!

 Animals can be a trigger for asthma.
-The allergens are found in the fur/feathers, saliva, flakes of skin & urine.
-If you have a pet bath it regularly & keep it out of bedrooms.
+The allergens are found in their fur, feathers, saliva, skin flakes and urine.
+If you have a pet, bathing them often and keeping them out of bedrooms can help reduce symptoms.

 Grasses, pollens and moulds